BillTheTsar/Shuttle-Detection/docs/model_development_log_mkdocs.md

 noise_std = np.random.uniform(low=0, high=noise_std) # from version 5 onwards
 ```

-Within the first epoch of training, we see validation losses drop to 0.03; a bottleneck solved by one line.
+Within the first epoch of training, the validation losses dropped to 0.04; a bottleneck solved by one line.

 <br><br>